Investing Essentials

 The bottom line

-Savings bonds may be a good option for individuals looking for a potentially lower-risk investment options since they’re backed by the U.S. government and may offer inflation protection depending on the bond.
+Savings bonds may be a good option for individuals looking for a potentially lower-risk investment since they’re backed by the U.S. government and may offer inflation protection depending on the bond.
 However, savings bonds do come with certain limitations, like purchasing limits and a mandatory one-year holding period.
 It’s a good idea to consider your financial situation and long-term investing goals before purchasing savings bonds.

 Frequently asked questions about savings bonds